incubyte/incubyte.github.io/content/blog/think-like-architect.md

 ## The First Law of Software Architecture: Everything is a Trade-off

 The foundation of architectural thinking lies in understanding that everything in software architecture involves trade-offs.
 Architectural decisions require careful consideration of competing factors, such as,
 - performance vs. readability
 - modularity vs. reusability
 - flexibility vs. simplicity

 A good architect recognizes and embraces these trade-offs, making balanced choices that align with a project's long-term goals.

-## Architectural Thinking Impacts Businesses, Teams, and End Users
+## Architectural Thinking Impacts Businesses, Teams and End Users

 Architectural thinking impacts business facets such as values, internal team dynamics, and customer satisfaction.

 - **Business Value**

 In an organization, business executives and management may be concerned more with scalability, time-to-market, and cost-effectiveness.
 This is where architectural thinking becomes significant in delivering business value.
 Architects get to make technical choices with business goals in mind because they get to think more holistically.

 - **Happier Teams**

 Architectural thinking fosters effective collaboration and empowers team members.
 By creating architectures that promote communication, clarity, and shared understanding, architects contribute to happier and more productive teams.

 - **User Satisfaction**

-A well-designed architecture ensures system reliability, performance, and usability.
+A well-designed architecture ensures system reliability, performance and usability.
 Thinking like an architect means you prioritize user experience, i.e., the needs of your end user.

 {{< figure src="/images/2023/think-like-architect-1.jpg" >}}

 ## Identifying Architectural Characteristics